Advanced Esophageal Cancer

-The following is an overview of the treatment of stage 4 esophageal cancer.
-Circumstances unique to your situation and prognostic factors of your cancer may ultimately influence how these general treatment principles are applied to your situation.
+The following is an overview for the treatment of metastatic esophageal cancer.
 The information on this web-site is intended to help educate you about your treatment options and to create discussion to help in the decision-making process with your treatment team.

 The predominant symptom of esophageal cancer is dysphagia, which simply means difficulty in swallowing food and liquids.
 There are specific treatments that can be administered that can result in short-term benefit and improvement in nutrition.
 Current treatment approaches are primarily directed at controlling the symptoms of cancer and prolonging survival.
 A number of treatment options are currently utilized alone or in combination to achieve optimal results.